ThibautGery/docker-logging-example/article.md

 We can also add an alerting system like [Zabbix](https://github.com/fujiwara/fluent-plugin-zabbix)

 We can add nodes to our infrastructure and add several containers in one node.
-Keep in mind that this article doesn't cover everything :
+Keep in mind that this article doesn't cover everything.
+For instance we have not answered the following questions :

  * how to monitor the Docker running Fluentd ?
  * how to keep high availability in the monitoring system ?